flimmbark-source/GrimmDominion/web/README.md

 # Grimm Dominion Browser Prototype

 This folder contains the browser-based vertical slice for Grimm Dominion.
-It replaces the Unity prototype so the experience can run directly inside GitHub Codespaces or any modern browser.
+It now renders an isometric RTS-style skirmish space so the hero squads can be commanded directly inside GitHub Codespaces or any modern browser.

 ## Getting Started
 1. Install dependencies: